 Rail travelers have already started benefiting from collaborative consumption applying these principles.
-There are online communities where you can benefit from group discounts, buy and sell unused tickets or choose seat according to the travelers’ profiles.
+There are online communities or rail forums where you can benefit from group discounts, buy and sell unused tickets or choose seat according to the travelers’ profiles.

 THE SHARING ECONOMY ADOPTERS

 In this context, many railways started thinking how they could participate in this travel ecosystem by introducing new business models.

 Deutsche Bahn was one of the first railways to recognize the sharing economy potential.
 Deutsche Bahn Connect Initiative was born to offer a true door-to-door travel experience.
 From the car-sharing platform, 'Flinkster' to a bike sharing network 'Call a Bike'.